Sqaard/RL_for_financial_time_series_forecasting/README.md

 The core hypothesis was that **feature quality is paramount**.
 We engineered predictive features using a Gated Recurrent Unit (GRU) network and compared their effectiveness against traditional technical indicators within various RL environments.

-**The Key Result:** The **PPO agent trained on GRU features achieved a positive annual return (+1.12%)** and significantly outperformed both a baseline model using standard indicators and a complex ensemble of five different RL algorithms.
+**The Key Result:** The **PPO agent trained on GRU features** significantly outperformed both a baseline model using standard indicators and a complex ensemble of five different RL algorithms.
 This validates GRU-based features as a superior signal for RL-driven trading.

 ### 🏆 Performance Snapshot